wongjiahau/Pineapple/docs/Features/010-BasicFunctions.md

 let x = [1,2,3] + [4,5,6]
 ```

-!!! note
+!!! info "Note"
-    `pass` means that the implementation of the function is temporarily passed.
+    `#!pine pass` means that the implementation of the function is temporarily passed.
-    You can think of it as throwing `NotImplementedException`.
+    You can think of it as throwing `#!pine NotImplementedException`.

 <hr>
 ## Trifunc (3 parameters)